grzeimann/Panacea/README.md

 The standard stars will be in "LRS2/STANDARDS" and the calibrations used are in "LRS2/CALS".

 ## Code Description

-Panacea is a general integral field unit (IFU) spectroscopic reduction tool tailored specifically for the Hobby Eberly Telescope (HET).
+Panacea is a comprehensive, modular reduction pipeline for the **LRS2** integral-field spectrograph on the **Hobby–Eberly Telescope (HET)**.
-The code is primarily used for reducing science data from the LRS2 and VIRUS spectrographs.
+It automates the complete CCD-to-calibrated-spectra workflow for all four channels (UV, Orange, Red, and Far Red) and is designed for parallel execution on TACC systems.
+The pipeline implements CCD preprocessing, fiber tracing, extraction, wavelength calibration, and flux calibration tuned to the dual-arm, multi-amplifier, fiber-fed design of LRS2.

-Before we dive into the details of the reduction code it is useful to visualize the mapping between raw data and on sky fiber layout for both instruments.
+---

 ### LRS2 Layout
 LRS2 provides integral-field-unit (IFU) spectroscopy using 280 0.6"-diameter lenslets that cover a 12"x6" field of view (FOV) on the sky.
 LRS2 is composed of two arms: blue (LRS2-B) and red (LRS2-R).
 The LRS2-B arm employs a dichroic beamsplitter to send light simultaneously into two spectrograph units: the "UV" channel (covering 3640--4645A at resolving power 1910), and the "Orange" channel (covering 4635--6950A at resolving power 1140).
 The LRS2-R is also split into two spectrograph units: the "red" channel (covering 6450--8450A at resolving power 1760), and the "Farred" channel (covering 8250--10500A at resolving power 1920).